godxkey/Unity.Entities-Modified/Documentation~/ecs_entities_foreach.md

 <a name="named-parameters"></a>
 ### Special, named parameters

-In addition to components, you can pass the following special, named parameters to the Entities.ForEach lambda function, which are assigned values based on the entity the job is currently processing:
+In addition to components, you can pass the following special, named parameters to the Entities.ForEach lambda function, which are assigned values based on the entity the job is currently processing

 * **`Entity entity`** — the Entity instance of the current entity.
 (The parameter can be named anything as long as the type is Entity.)
 * **`int entityInQueryIndex`** — the index of the entity in the list of all entities selected by the query.
 Use the entity index value when you have a [native array] that you need to fill with a unique value for each entity.
 You can use the entityInQueryIndex as the index in that array.
 The entityInQueryIndex should also be used as the `sortKey` for adding commands to a concurrent [EntityCommandBuffer].